-A child's family's race; ethnicity; political, immigrant, refugee, citizenship status; gender or sexual orientation; is not a factor when making a screening decision on a report of alleged child maltreatment.
+A child's family's race; religion; age; socioeconomic; cultural history; ethnicity; political, immigrant, refugee, citizenship status; gender or sexual orientation; is not a factor when making a screening decision on a report of alleged child maltreatment.
 Child safety issues alone guide this decision.